elmarcz/Learning-SASS/README.md

 ## 💻 Compiling
 <a href="https://elmarcz.github.io/Learning-SASS"><img src="img/image.PNG"/></a>
-<p align="center">// You have to compile the file because Html cannot read SASS, With this command you compile the file .scss to a .css \\</p>
+<p align="center">// You have to compile the file because HTML cannot read SASS, With this command you compile the file .scss to a .css \\</p>

 ## 📱 Links
 - [Website](https://elmarcz.github.io/Learning-SASS)